radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 * Q - job is Queued (boo!)
 * C - Job is completed (yay!)
 ```
+## Check the status of my running job on the 'proto' Queue
 $ qstat
 Job ID                    Name             User            Time Use S Queue
 ------------------------- ---------------- --------------- -------- - -----